12 Ways To Celebrate Black History Month At Work

 If your company focuses on diverse and inclusive culture, you must celebrate black excellence too.
 Black History Month is when you can dedicate a whole month to the people of color in your company.
-It is time to celebrate the power and resilience of the black community at work.
+It is time to celebrate the power and resilience of black employees at work.

 Here's a fun fact for you: There is no date for Black History Month.
 It varies depending on where you go.
 While it is observed in October in the UK, it is celebrated in February in the US.
 The message, however, remains consistent- acknowledge the history of honor, pain, and sacrifice faced by the black community over the centuries.